minio/minfs/README.md

 The cache folder is being used for the BoltDB cache database and the files being cached or modified.
 It will be always possible to remove the cache folder and cache database.
 Be careful that MinFS has synchronised the data to the storage.
 The cache folder will be recreated.

 Files that are modified will be queued and uploaded to storage.
+We're using a defensive locking strategy, that is making MinFS slower, but we'll have less chance of corruption and data loss.
+Applications will wait for the file to be downloaded first, or till the file has been flushed to the Minio compatible storage.
+All files are being opened exclusively.

 ## Working